Educational Workshops & Affinity Spaces

 Counseling Groups, Educational Workshops, and Affinity Spaces are not billed to health insurance and students are not charged a fee.

 Therapy Groups are billed to health insurance.
-Student Service Fees subsidize the cost of services for students who are not on the Graduate Assistant Health Plan.
+Student Service Fees (SSF) help cover the cost of services for students who pay the SSF, have active health insurance, and are not on the Graduate Assistant Health Plan.
 Students on the Graduate Assistant Health Plan are responsible for a $10 co-pay.

 How do groups work?